 - Mix paste with drained chicken breast, stirring it and breaking mixture up with a fork until well incorporated (will look similar to pulled chicken)

 - In 4 -8 oz mason jars, add lettuce to the bottom of the jar, dividing evenly between all 4 jars, then add tomatoes.

 - Next add taco flavored chicken breast mixture, dividing evenly by all 4 jars.

 - Then add 2 tablespoon of sour cream to each jar, followed by 2 tablespoon of salsa.

 - Divide green onions by all 4 jars and add on top of salsa.

 - Sprinkle cheese to the top of the salad jar (dividing evenly by 4 jars)

 - Garnish with ¼ of a large taco shell or a couple tortilla chips.
 If packing for lunch, pack the taco shell/tortilla chips separately.
-Garnish with lime and/or cilantro if you like it and have it on hand)
+Garnish with lime and/or cilantro and/or a little sour cream if you like it and have it on hand)